Zaysevkun/Zaysevkun/README.md

 # Hi there 👋

 ### About me 👀
 👨‍💻 Greetings!
-I am Veniamin, Backend deloper from Tbilisi, Georgia.
+I am Veniamin, Backend developer from Tbilisi, Georgia.

-🐬 Currently working on Python/Django/DRF, practicing Golang and Python/FastAPI
+🐬 Currently working as a Senior Software engineer specializing in Backend and Python.

 🎓 Far Eastern Ferederal University graduate of bachelor's program "Mathematics and Computer Science".